crf-devs/resop/docs/technical.md

 In order to profile the php app with [Blackfire](https://blackfire.io/), you need to have a Blackfire account, then:

-- Uncomment the `blackfire` part of the `docker/php-flex/Dockerfile` file (but don't commit it after)
 - Uncomment the `blackfire` service in the `docker-compose.override.yml` file
 - Uncomment the blackfire env var for the `fpm` service in the `docker-compose.override.yml` file
 - Add your [credentials](https://blackfire.io/my/settings/credentials) in the `docker-compose.override.yml` file